jomisica/lxd-kube/README.md

 This column defines the name of the file without the extension, which must be within the lxd/profiles directory that we want to use for each container in our cluster.

+Profiles must have different names.

+##### The LXD_CONTAINER_NAME/HOSTNAME column
+In LXD, containers must have different names, although they may have the same names in different projects.
+However, as the hostname defaults to the name of the container, we have to create containers with different names.
+Because the machines are called over the network, having more than one container with the same name will not work.

+This column describes the name/hostname of each container.

 #### Run the script
 The cluster-config-data.csv file defines how many projects will be created and their properties.
 In the cluster-config-data.csv file there are three projects for LXD, in each project a master plane and two workers are created.